shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/run-a-potential-order-through-scenario-manager.md

 Make the changes that you want to simulate.

-1. Select the check box for the product and click the **Edit** button.
+1. Select the checkbox for the product and click the **Edit** button.
 1. In the **Edit Values** dialog, make changes to any of the following values:
     - Order
     - Advertiser